Port

 Meals Included

 What does the future hold?
-Visit Shanghai -- China's most populous city -- and you'll soon know.
-Shanghai's dramatic growth has been accompanied by the rise of an equally prolific and exciting food scene.
+Visit Shanghai -- China’s most populous city -- and you’ll soon know.
+Shanghai’s dramatic growth has been accompanied by the rise of an equally prolific and exciting food scene.
+On this food-hopping tour, you’ll explore the city’s less-trodden streets and take a bite out of some authentic Shanghai restaurants.

-Your first stop is at Wujiang Road -- a popular snacking street and home to Nanxiang Mantou Dian, which first opened its doors 100 years ago.
+Drive through the city’s former French Concession -- an elegant, leafy neighborhood, before arriving at Wujiang Road -- a popular snacking street and home to a popular dumpling restaurant called Wang Jia Du.
 This tiny hole-in-the-wall spot is famed for its xiao long bao (Shanghai soup dumplings).
 Your waiter will show you how to eat them -- you bite a tiny hole in the skin, sip the soup, then devour the whole dumpling with rice vinegar and ginger slivers.
-You can try different types of xiao long bao with tea and local rice wine.
+Try different types of xiao long bao with sesame glutinous rice balls (tangyuan).

 Your tour concludes with a transfer back to the ship.